drivendataorg/scipy_proceedings/papers/drivendata/main.md

 :label: fig:image-precision-recall
 Precision and recall values for a selection of label classes.
 The top half are the top 10 label classes ranked by F1 score, while the bottom half are the bottom 10 label classes ranked by F1 score.
 The parenthetical annotation gives the number of observations of that class.
 :::

+For an indirect comparison[^footnote-image-benchmarking], SpeciesNet, the model used by Wildlife Insights, report a 81.9% accuracy, 80.7 species-weighted-average F1 score, and 54.2 macro-averaged F1 score[@doi:10.1049/cvi2.12318].
+This shows that Zamba's pretrained model is in a rough comparable range of performance as other published results.

+[^footnote-image-benchmarking]: As discussed for video species classification, it is difficult to report direct comparisons to other tools or study results due to the lack of standard benchmarking procedures and datasets.
+Model performance on the same dataset can depend on particular implementation details of a given model, like the specific supported class labels.
+We encourage users to evaluate models on their own data.
+Additionally, Zamba supports fine-tuning custom models which can often be the best choice for achieving strong performance.

 ## Depth estimation for videos